 Code No. 402.3E2 Page 2 of 3

-Was any action taken to protect the student during or as a result of the investigation? \\\\\ Yes \\\\\ No
+Was any action taken to protect the student during or as a result of the investigation?
+Yes No student assigned to different class other (please specify)

-If yes, describe: \\\\\\ student excused from school \\\\\\ school employee placed on leave
+If yes, describe: student excused from school school employee placed on leave